Appearance

 Habitat

-Argentine ant colonies live in moist areas near a food source, often in damp soil next to buildings, along sidewalks or beneath boards.
-They deposit trails continuously to ensure they do not waste time visiting the same area for food.
-When outdoor conditions are too wet or dry, Argentine ants invade buildings by trailing along plumbing pipes and shrub branches, utility lines and wires.
-They are very aggressive and will drive out native species of ants, making argentine ant control difficult.
+Argentine ant colonies live in moist areas near a food source, often in damp soil next to buildings, along sidewalks, or beneath boards.
+They continuously deposit trails to ensure they do not waste time visiting the same area for food.
+When outdoor conditions are too wet or dry, Argentine ants invade buildings by trailing plumbing pipes, shrub branches, utility lines, and wires.
+They are aggressive and will drive out native ant species, making control difficult.

 Diet

-Argentine ants are omnivorous; they prefer sweet foods such as the "honeydew" produced by aphids and mealybugs, but will eat almost anything, including meats, eggs, oils and fats.
+Argentine ants are omnivorous; they prefer sweet foods like the "honeydew" produced by aphids and mealybugs but will eat almost anything, including meat, eggs, oil, and fat.

 Control

-When argentine ant colonies are eliminated, new colonies may quickly take their place.
-Argentine ant control is a multi-step process, involving finding and treating existing colonies, sealing possible entries, and applying ant control perimeter treatments.
+When Argentine ant colonies are eliminated, new colonies may quickly take their place.
+Effective Argentine ant control is a multi-step process that involves finding and treating existing colonies, sealing potential entry points, and applying perimeter treatments.